german/redis_orm/README.md

 article.comments << [comment1, comment2]

-# here besides usual indices for each comment, 2 association indices are created so #find with *:conditions* on comments just works
+# here besides usual indices for each comment, 2 association indices are created so #find with *:conditions* on comments should work

 article.comments.find(:all, :conditions => {:moderated => true})
 article.comments.find(:all, :conditions => {:moderated => false})